4 Examples

 Summary level plots show the data in the same plots.
 Both on linear and log Y axis and both untransformed and dose-normalized.
 For each GROUP and PROFILE, a separate plot is created.
 In this example there are two dosing groups and a single profile.
 Stratification by various columns of the data is expressed by the coloring of the curves.
 In the following example the spaghetti plot is stratified by USUBJID.

-## Create and save a spaghettiplot as pdf, log10 scaled y-axis, stratified by USUBJID (default)
+## Create and save a spaghetti plot as pdf, log10 scaled y-axis, stratified by USUBJID (default)

-figure_spaghetti_IQdataNCA(dataNCA, logY = TRUE, strat = "USUBJID", filename = "examples/03_book_examples/Example_2/figures/spaghetti_1.pdf")
+figure_spaghetti_IQdataNCA(dataNCA, logY = TRUE, strat = "USUBJID",

 The horizontal dashed line in the figure above marks the LLOQ.
-Another example, where we stratify by SEX, leaving the y-axis in original scale and dose-normalize the concentration.

-## Create and save a spaghettiplot as pdf, stratified by SEX, dose-normalized
+## Create and save a spaghetti plot as pdf, stratified by SEX, dose-normalized

-figure_spaghetti_dosenorm_IQdataNCA(dataNCA, logY = FALSE, strat = "SEX", filename = "examples/03_book_examples/Example_2/figures/spaghetti_2.pdf")
+figure_spaghetti_dosenorm_IQdataNCA(dataNCA, logY = FALSE, strat = "SEX",

-4.2.2.2 Individual plots
+4.2.4.2 Individual plots

 Individual plots show the individual profiles in different panels.
 Plots are produced both on a linear and log Y axis.